markjamesm/markjamesm.github.io/_posts/2020-05-06-writing-a-midi-controller-app-part-one.md

 self.notesHeld.remove(noteNumber)
 ```

 Now anytime more than one note is pressed, each note will appear in the notesHeld set.
-This will come in handy later on for chords and displaying notes on screen.
+I later used this same functionality to capture velocity display it onscreen.

 ## Creating the Sound Engine